-I try to keep our main living/guest-facing areas generally clean where all I might have to do is fold a blanket or pick a few items, now if you look closer you might find dust and don’t wander too far because I can’t promise my bed will be made or my bathroom will be clean.
+I try to keep our main living/guest-facing areas generally clean.
+Now if you look closer, you might find dust.
+Don’t wander too far because I can’t promise my bed will be made or my bathroom will be clean.

 Wait until the guests are gone to clean up.
-When you start cleaning up it can give your guests the impression you are ready for them to leave even though you are probably just thinking about leftovers.
+When you start cleaning up, it can give your guests the impression you are ready for them to leave.

-This holiday season don’t worry about spending time making your house immaculate, being the perfect host with all the right dishes and right decor, or apologizing for the conditions of your home but I urge you to dive deeper into those relationships and serve the ones in your home while they are there.
+This holiday season don’t worry about spending time making your house immaculate.
+I urge you to dive deeper into those relationships and serve the ones in your home while they are there.